How do I get your products?

 Did you know honey is the only food that never spoils – it’s edible even after thousands of years (though it would never last that long in our house!)
 Our Fall honey crystallizes rapidly into a lovely creamy, spreadable consistency, which can be re-liquified by gently heating it.

 Praise the Lard Balms

 Warning: Once you’ve tried “Praise the Lard” balms, you’ll never go back!
 We have them available as 4 oz body balm, 4 oz diaper balm (perfect for preventing or healing diaper rash!), and .25 oz lip balm.
 All 3 are infused with organic comfrey and calendula for skin healing, and scented with lavender essential oil.
 We use them for any skin irritation on any part of our bodies, and they’ve never disappointed us!

 Good enough to eat!
 Sorry, no bacon balm yet.

 Ginger Candy and Syrup

 We start with baby ginger, add honey, sugar, and lemon juice, and make mouth-meltingly good treats!
-The ginger syrup is perfect for making homemade ginger soda or Moscow Mules.
+The ginger syrup is perfect for making homemade ginger soda or cocktails (Dark and Stormy or Moscow Mule, anyone?)
 The candy makes a tasty snack and is also great for baking into breads and pies.

 Raised on pasture in the understory of our orchard, you can always tell by the bright orange yolk how much these girls forage for bugs and greens.
 Stop by anytime to grab eggs from our on-farm store at 200 Creamery Road in Brooktondale, or order online for on-farm pickup.